spider-network/hetzner/README.md

 What do you need from Hetzner?

-- Root Server _(49€ per month for an [EX4](http://www.hetzner.de/hosting/produktmatrix/rootserver-produktmatrix-ex) with 16GB RAM & 2x3TB HDD or 59€ per month for an [EX5](http://www.hetzner.de/hosting/produktmatrix/rootserver-produktmatrix-ex) with 24GB RAM & 2x750GB HDD)_
+- Root Server _(49€ per month for an [EX4](http://www.hetzner.de/hosting/produktmatrix/rootserver-produktmatrix-ex) with 16GB RAM & 2x3TB HDD or 59€ per month for an [EX4S](http://www.hetzner.de/hosting/produktmatrix/rootserver-produktmatrix-ex) with 32GB RAM)_
 - Flexi Pack is necessary to order IP subnet. _(15€ per month)_
-- Subnet /29 _(5.40€ per month)_
+- Subnet /29 _(5.40€ per month)_ with the following setup you can start max 5 VMs.
+- Subnet /28 _(11.20€ per month)_ with the following setup you can start max 13 VMs.

 The price of the setup is awesome and you get on top 100GB backup space (SFTP).
-(Prices from October 2011)
+(Prices from June 2012)

 Installation and configuration
 ------------------------------

 Hetzner example configuration:

-    Ubuntu 10.04.3 LTS
+    Ubuntu 12.04 LTS
     Main Server IP: 177.10.0.8

     Subnet: 79.48.232.8 /29